The Best Clean-Up Animals for your Aquarium

 Astrea tectum

 This snail species is smaller, measuring around 4 cm (1.6 in).
-Astrea tectum snails are very active and voracious and you will surprised at how often they search of food.
+Astrea tectum snails are very active and voracious and you will be surprised at how often they search for food.
 They are perfect for tanks with diatom algae.
+Their constant movement and feeding habits make them invaluable in maintaining the cleanliness of the tank.

 Clean-up fish for your aquarium